 Aldactone (Spironolactone) is a specific pharmacologic antagonist of aldosterone.
 It primarily acts through competitive binding of receptors at the aldosterone dependent sodium-potassium exchange site.
 Aldactone causes an increase in sodium and water excretion rates, while potassium is retained.
 The drug therefore acts as both a diuretic as well as an antihypertensive via this dual mechanism.

 Spironolatone for Male-To-Female Transsexuals

-I first learnt about Spironolactone when I read testimonials and forum posts from numerous male-to-female (MTF) transsexuals out of my own curiosity many year agos.
+I first learnt about Spironolactone when I read testimonials and forum posts from numerous male-to-female (MTF) transsexuals out of my own curiosity many year ago.
 It seems like estrogen and Spiro are the two main drugs that MTF transsexuals are almost always given.
-Moreover, transsexuals often have to take a much higher dose (100-200 mg per day to start, and considerably higher doses if ineffective) of Spiro compared to men or women who are only tackling balding.
+Moreover, transsexuals often have to take a much higher dosage (100-200 mg per day to start, and considerably higher doses if ineffective) of Spiro compared to men or women who are only tackling balding.
 It is therefore important for you to visit transsexual/transgender forums on the internet and ask questions if you ever intend to take Spiro.